aj-linan/solar-panels-sementation/README.md

-# Solar Panel Segmentation & Temporal Analysis (TFM GIS)
+# Solar Panel Segmentation & Temporal Analysis

 This project implements a methodology for the automatic detection of photovoltaic solar panels using historical PNOA (Plan Nacional de Ortopotografía Aérea) orthophotos and convolutional neural networks (U-Net).
 It also enables temporal analysis of the installed surface area within a specific study area.